flytbase/flytdocs/source/docs/Tutorials/FlytSim/MobileApps.rst

 #.
-Intellij Idea requires JDK 7 and the mobile platform SDK (covered in previous step) as prerequisites before starting mobile app development.
+IntelliJ Idea requires JDK 7 and the mobile platform SDK (covered in previous step) as prerequisites before starting mobile app development.
 To install JDK 7 go to the following link:
    http://docs.oracle.com/javase/7/docs/webnotes/install/index.html

 #.
-Go to the link given below to download and install Intellij Idea on your system.                                                      https://www.jetbrains.com/idea/download
+Go to the link given below to download and install IntelliJ Idea on your system.                                                      https://www.jetbrains.com/idea/download